 Cover all strategically relevant markets

-Strategically relevant markets refer to countries where you intend to use the invention now or in the future.
+Strategically relevant markets refer to countries in which you intend to use the invention now or in the future.
 Use covers both production, sale and marketing of the invention.
-Strategically relevant markets also include countries where competitors now or in the future manufacture, sell or market competing technologies.
+Strategically relevant markets also include countries where competitors already or might start to manufacture, sell or market competing technologies.